 Description

-Fix borrowing issues in a simple XOR decrypter: pass a mutable string to decrypt, unwrap the XORCryptor constructor safely, and mutate the buffer so the flag prints.
+Fix three errors in a simple XOR decrypter: change a ret typo to return, pass a mutable string to decrypt, and declare the output variable with let mut so the flag prints.

 Extract the archive and cd fixme2.